-- Summer, which is the period beginning 1 December and ending on 31 March. - Winter, which is the period beginning 1 May and ending 31 August. - Shoulder, which is the month of April; and the period from 1 September to 30 November.
+- Summer, which is the period beginning 1 December and ending 31 March. - Winter, which is the period beginning 1 May and ending 31 August. - Shoulder, which is the month of April; and the period from 1 September to 30 November.

-Unless explicitly stated all factors and calculated items are performed for each season.
+Unless explicitly stated, all factors and calculated items are performed for each season.

-4.3.1.2 Outstandings Limit Time Period (TOSI) and Reaction Period Time Period (TRP)
+4.3.1.2 Outstandings Limit Time Period (Tosl) and Reaction Period Time Period (TRP)

-The OSL time period $(T{OSL})$ is the typical number of trading days used to calculate a Market Participant's OSL.
+The OSL time period (TOSL) is the typical number of trading days used to calculate a Market Participant's OSL.
 It has two components, namely:

-- The billing period, which is defined as 7 days. - The payment period, which is estimated to be 28 days.
+- The billing period, which is defined as seven days. - The payment period, which is estimated to be 28 days.

-Accordingly, the OSL time period $(T{OSI})$ is 35 days.
+Accordingly, the OSL time period (TOSL) is 35 days.

-The reaction period time period $(T{RP})$ is 7 days.
+The reaction period time period $(T{RP})$ is seven days.

-4.3.1.3 Goods and Services Tax Rate (GST)
+4.3.1.3 Goods and Services Tax rate (GST)

-The GST rate is the value of the GST which is applicable for the 3 month period following the date of the OSL and PM calculation.
+The GST rate is the value of the GST which is applicable for the three month period following the date of the OSL and PM calculation.